-After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortised cost using the effective interest method.
+After initial recognition, interest-bearing loans and borrowings trade and other payables and long-term other payables are subsequently measured at amortised cost using the effective interest method.
 Gains and losses are recognised in profit or loss when the liabilities are derecognised as well as through the EIR amortisation process.